uo-lca/CalRecycleLCA/FrontEnd/help/README.md

 append `--server` flag to start a static server that will host the generated directory. `--baseurl` allows you to change the location where you'd like to test things locally (localhost:4000/docs/ or localhost:4000/wikis/ for example)

+After wiki has been updated, pull changes and rerun command above.

 #### File generation

 The h5bp-docs command creates files under `home`, the root of the help web site